vinceskahan/v5wiki/Help!-Posting-to-weewx-user.md

     `sudo tail -f /var/log/syslog | tee /var/tmp/mylog`

-5. Restart weewx.
+5. In a different console terminal, restart weewx.
 Let it run through at least the first reporting cycle (usually 5-10 minutes)
-6. Attach the created file to your post to weewx-user, or put it on a cloud service like [pastebin.com](http://pastebin.com/) and include a link.
+6. Attach the created file (`/var/tmp/mylog`) to your post to weewx-user, or put it on a cloud service like [pastebin.com](http://pastebin.com/) and include a link.